TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

-# CFDE May 10th Hackathon
+# June 9, 2021 CFDE Tutorial

-Our goal is to eventually build a user interface (UI) to allow for queries on an integrated CFDE database, to be driven by a front-end web engine, so that users of any experience level will be able to use the interface.
+Our goal is to both grow the database and build a user interface (UI) to allow for queries on an integrated CFDE database, to be driven by a front-end web engine, so that users of any experience level will be able to use the interface.

-However, for this demonstration,  we'll be showing you the queries that will operate behind the UI.
+For this demonstration,  we'll be showing you the queries that will operate behind the UI.

 ## Just some logistics